 Cheating or plagiarizing by even one student hurts all students, because anything that undermines the evaluation process undermines the value of McGill's degrees.
 Therefore, carefully considered steps are taken to prevent students from cheating or plagiarizing and to catch those who do.
 Unfortunately, some students still resort to dishonesty, but any McGill student caught cheating or plagiarizing faces potentially serious consequences including, but not limited to, the possibility of conduct probation and a failure in the course; and such sanctions form a permanent part of the student's disciplinary record.

-Effective Fall 2013, all entering undergraduate students must complete the Academic Integrity Tutorial in myCourses (called "AAAA 100") during their first semester at McGill.
+As of Fall 2018, all newly admitted undergraduate students in the faculties and schools listed below must complete the Academic Integrity Tutorial (AIT) in Minerva during their first semester at McGill: